 It is the responsibility of the management team to attend to:

-administrative organisation, policy making, legal requirements, marketing and promotion, financial matters, programming ñ production, formatting and scheduling, public relations, technical matters, training and development and to conduct regular meetings.
+administrative organisation, policy making, legal requirements, marketing and promotion, financial matters, programming - production, formatting and scheduling, public relations, technical matters, training and development and to conduct regular meetings.

 The current webcaster license is held by helping hands for the blind.